X-Ryl669/rangepoll/README.md

 It isn't made for anonymous voting and secure counting and hiding of the voter, but instead to provide a tool for running a democratic poll in a company or a gathering of people were the vote results can be public.

 ## Roadmap
-I'm following the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) to save time.
+I'm following the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) to save development time.

 Currently, the software is usable for end-users (voting is working and is a nice UX).

 In the future, I'll probably add an admin page to let users change their password (and some security for them instead of storing them in cleartext), and add/delete other users.

 Also, I might add a Poll editor (instead of having to deal with a YAML file) since it's not very *non-tech savvy* friendly.

+## Disclaimer
+This is my first Rust software.
+Please be lenient with the code and feel free to report any mistake I've made in the issue tabs.